-If you have a formula and want to show a specific result, but you do not know what input values to change within the formula, then Excel’s Goal Seek feature is the one for you.
+If you have a formula and want to show a specific result, but you do not know what input values to change within the formula, then Excel Goal Seek Formula is the one for you.

 Imagine you are calculating the payment terms on a loan.

-STEP 1: Enter your 3 input variables that you will need to use for your PMT formula i.e. Interest Rate of 3.50%, Term of 240 months & Principal of $250,000
+STEP 1: Enter the 3 input variables that you will need to use for your PMT formula i.e. Interest Rate of 3.50%, Term of 240 months & Principal of $250,000

 STEP 3: Select the cell C8 and go to Data > What If Analysis > Goal Seek